 In case you want to try it yourself, here is a short list of what might help you:

-Instead of fatty and processed foods like pizza, burgers or chips, try to choose nutrient-dense food like lean meat, vegetables, fruits and complex carbs. (learn more about protein here, carbs here and fats here
+Instead of fatty and processed foods like pizza, burgers or chips, try to choose nutrient-dense food like lean meat, vegetables, fruits and complex carbs. (learn more about protein here, carbs here and fats here) - Regularity:

 Don't skip your meals.